Vishalsawant23/-Coursera_Capstone/README.md

 # -Coursera_Capstone
-This project will analysis and visualize the data of different neighbourhoods
+This project will analyse and visualize the data of different neighbourhoods